maxbremax/api-documentation/source/guides/soap-api/index.md

 If you are working on an older integration, it might use one of the two "navision" endpoints.
 They look like this: https://example.centra.com/ams/system/service/module/navision/api?wsdl or https://example.centra.com/ams/system/service/module/navision/soap?wsdl

 The older "navision" endpoints use a different XML namespace name, and one has a different way to send the login username and password.
 Other than that they are identical.
-These links contains all operations and XML structures of the older endpoints, made from the WSDL definition:
+These links contain all operations and XML structures of the older endpoints, made from the WSDL definition:

 - [https://docs.centra.com/silksoap/index.php](https://docs.centra.com/silksoap/index.php)
 - [https://docs.centra.com/silkxml/index.php](https://docs.centra.com/silkxml/index.php)